Khazrak/docker-tools-tricks/post_start_scripting/post_start_scripting.md

 This was not a good solution but it was a solution.

 So the other day i stumbled on a Linux command not used for scripting but could work well in containers.
-The command *fg*.
+The command **fg**.
 The fg command puts a command that is run in background (usually by running it with one & character).
 This means that you could start the database, run the script and then use the fg command to listen to the database.

 Now people will say that you shouldn’t use job handling in non-interactive mode since you can control processes by PID.
-But we don’t want to *wait* and  *kill*.
+But we don’t want to **wait** and  **kill**.
 We want to “listen”.

-You need to use “set -m” in the script to active job handling.
+You need to use “**set -m**” in the script to active job handling.

 This solution can be used for more than databases, every where you need to do a little “magic” when you start your container this works fine.